ubipo/pfiers.net/content/projects/iot.md

 digits being recognized")

-## Smartifying an old space heater
+## Smartifying an Old Space Heater

-This one was a lot of fun.
+This project had some great reverse-engineering fun.
 I used an off-the-shelf 4-relay ESP module to control an old wall-mounted space heater in my dorm room.
 One of the relays was wired in parallel with the heater's original switch, and was controlled from a [HomeAssistant](https://www.home-assistant.io/) server running on a Raspberry PI.
 That server also connected to a [bluetooth air quality/temperature sensor](https://aranet.com/products/aranet4/), effectively acting as a smart thermostat.
 I designed the case for the ESP module in [Fusion 360](https://www.autodesk.com/products/fusion-360/overview) and printed it at a local maker space.